 We've all sung it, now experience it.
 99 bottles of beer on a wall.
 And they're all craft beer, both local and international.
 Add to that sixteen beers on tap and you're basically in craft beer heaven at Beerhouse on Long.

 They have a (vast) beer menu that explains all the different types of beer and helps you make the right choice for your tastebuds.
-Even better, they have a beer tasting and snack pairing with interesting combinations like Turkish Mulberries served with a taster of Lakeside Hefeweizen or Chilli Biltong with Devil's Peak Amber.
+Even better, they have a snack menu with incredible gastronomical delights (and suggestions for beer pairings.
+Things like Sriracha Beer Nuts and Coconut-Crumbed Avocado.

 Situated on vibrant Long Street with seating on the balcony overlooking the action, the Beerhouse is noisy and fun.
-They have daily lunch specials and a pub-food menu which includes bitterballen, Bunny Chow and Flammkuchen - very crispy beer-bread dough-type pizzas with a creme fraiche base and toppings like ham hock feta cheese and onion marmalade.
+They have daily lunch specials and a pub-food menu which includes bitterballen, Bunny Chow and Flammkuchen – very crispy beer-bread dough-type pizzas with a creme fraiche base and toppings like pulled pork, chakalaka and mature cheddar.
 There's plenty with which to line your stomach here, in preparation for a good attempt at trying as many of the 99 as you can manage!

 The Dog's Bollocks, Gardens

 For craft beer drinking, though, the night-time version is the time to go because then you get to sample the incredible burgers.
-They make only fifty a night.
-The premise is simple: put your name on the board, sit back and watch the hipsters be hip while you enjoy a beer until your name is called.
+The premise is simple: get your order in at the counter, sit back, and watch the hipsters be hip while you enjoy a beer until your name is called.
 Then choose which version of burger you want and eat.
 A lot.
 They’re huge.

 Devil's Peak Brewery and The Taproom, Salt River